The Ultimate Guide to the Best Hamburgers in Los Angeles: From Iconic Stands to Local Favorites

 7. Cassell’s Hamburgers (Koreatown)

-Originally founded in 1948 by Al Cassell, this institution was brought back to life in the Hotel Normandie.
+Originally founded in 1948 by Al Cassell, this famous burger institution was brought back to life in the Hotel Normandie.
 They grind their own meat daily from whole chuck and brisket.
 The result is a clean, beef-forward flavor that reminds you why the hamburger became an American staple in the first place.
 Their patty melt is also frequently cited as one of the best in the country.

 8. Bill’s Burgers (Van Nuys)